moonshine-ai/vad-moonshine/packages/web/README.md

 # Voice Activity Detector for the Browser

+*Forked by pete@moonshine.ai to update ONNX version to match MoonshineJS, and add error handling for rare bug where no frames are received by the audio worklet.*

 Prompt your user for microphone permissions and run callbacks on segments of audio with user speech in a few lines of code.

 Quick start: